uds-se/backstage/README.md

 Mutation procedure takes place only in the middle of the whole analysis.
 Thus, you don't need to rerun the whole script in order to try different mutation techniques.

-Open `launch.sh` file in your favourite text editor and find the line with invocation of `make_mutants.R`.
+Open the `launch.sh` file in your favourite text editor and find the line with invocation of `make_mutants.R`.
 By default we use `high distance` mode, but you can also make outliers based on `random` choice or `crossover label mutations`.
 You can specify a desired mode by using `-t` parameter in `make_mutants.R` file.
 Possible values are:
 * dist - stands for `high distance` mode